ManuelePasini/slides-markdown/slides/digital_twins.md

 ## Log-Structured Merge Tree (LSM Tree)

-- Organizes data in multiple levels
+- Two storage areas: in memory and on disk.
-- Data is first written to an in-memory structure (MemTable), then moved to disk in batches in form of immutable SSTables.
+- Data is first written to an in-memory structure (MemTable, usually an AVL tree), then moved to disk in batches in form of immutable SSTables (Sorted String Table).
-- Each SSTable gets a correspective index file (usually kept in-memory) that describes the keys and the offset in the table they can be found.
+- Each SSTable gets a correspective <b>sparse-index</b> file (usually kept in-memory) that describes the keys and the offset in the table they can be found.
 - Whenever a given level is full, data is compressed and reorganized into the following level
-- Out-of-Place Updates and Deletes: updates and deletes are handled as new inserts, and are applied lazily to the base data.
+- Out-of-Place Updates and Deletes: updates and deletes are handled as new inserts, and are applied lazily.

 :::: {.columns}